V-systems, holonomy Lie algebras and logarithmic vector fields: Introduction

 In the main part of the paper we study the polynomial solutions of the systems (\ref{KZ0}), which are polynomial $\vee$-parallel vector fields, in relation with the theory of logarithmic vector fields and free arrangements \cite{Saito}.
 Such solutions may exist only for special values of parameter $\kappa,$ which can be shown to be equal to the degree of the corresponding solution.

 We call $\vee$-system $\mathcal A$ {\it harmonic} if there are $n=rank \, \mathcal A$ linearly independent polynomial $\vee$-parallel vector fields of degrees $\kappa_1, \dots, \kappa_n$ such that

 is the number of covectors in $\mathcal A$.
 We show that for any harmonic $\vee$-system the corresponding vector fields are gradient and freely generate all logarithmic vector fields $Der(\log \Delta)$ as a module over polynomial algebra, which means that the corresponding arrangements are free in Saito's sense \cite{OT}.
-As a corollary by Terao's factorisation theorem \cite{OT} the Poincare polynomial of $\Sigma$ in that case has the form
+As a corollary by Terao's factorisation theorem \cite{OT} the Poincar\'e polynomial, which is the generating function $P_{\Sigma}(t)=\sum b_i t^i$ of Betti numbers of $\Sigma$, in that case has the form

-We conjecture that all the arrangements of $\vee$-systems are free, so the corresponding Poincare polynomials are always factorizable in such a form.
+We conjecture that all the arrangements of $\vee$-systems are free, so the corresponding Poincar\'e polynomials are always factorizable in such a form with integer $\kappa_i$.
 We prove this for all known $\vee$-systems \cite{FV, FV2}, by showing that in dimension $n>2$ the corresponding arrangements are equivalent to Coxeter arrangements or their restrictions, which are known to be free \cite{OT2}.

 In Section 4 we prove that the classical series of $\vee$-systems (\ref{an}), (\ref{bn}) are harmonic and present the residue formulae for the potentials of the corresponding gradient vector fields (see Theorems 4 and 5).
 This fact seems to be remarkable since as we show even the restrictions of Coxeter systems in general may not be harmonic.